EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 2

-Our team ran through every task scenario ourselves, surfacing confusion before participants ever saw the product.
+Ran through every task scenario ourselves, surfacing confusion before participants ever saw the product, and see the product in their ways

 3